muratk5n/thirdwave/en/tweets/2021/week40.md

 own.
 Then why go to Jordan..?
 These guys must be thinking four steps ahead..
-When the whole world wakes up to the potential of this stuff, everyone will try to grab opportunities from sunny countries; well Fortesque is in there now, locking in commitments...
+When the whole world wakes up to the potential of this stuff, everyone will try to grab opportunities from sunny countries; well Fortescue is in there now, locking in commitments...
 Europeans are in North Africa.
 Saudi Arabia is already working with Japan.

 "Jordanian government officials have met with a delegation from